jordynsaltzman/my-coding-bootcamp/README.md

 Create topics of interest, save online resources, keep track of progress, learn to code!

-Build using the MERN stack (MongoDB, Express.js, React, and Node.js).
+Built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 I will also implement user login with password encryption and JSON Web Token authentication.
 Stay tuned!

 ## Description